RacoonsInATrenchcoat/SC4-Region-Update/docs/project-summary.md

 enumerating every tile's statistics from region view without loading them.
 The gzcom-dll framework and the SC4Fix loader make DLL plugins viable on the current Steam build.
 What is unproven is only the city-load command above.

+## How the tool works (high-level)

+Configuration: an .ini holds defaults (traversal order; Y = per-tile sim duration; Z = pass count; speed mode).
+User overrides via UI (v2) or .ini (v1).

+On run:
+1. Back up the whole region folder (config.bmp + all .sc4 + region.ini) to a
+   separate location, as a NEW timestamped backup.
+Keep the newest 5; when making a 6th, delete the OLDEST (never overwrite the most recent).
+Retained until the user is satisfied.
+2. Determine active tiles: a tile is "active" if an established city save exists for its cell.
+Detection is an IN-PROCESS query to the game's region interface (same source sc4-region-census uses to enumerate tiles + positions), NOT filename parsing - filenames encode city name, not cell position; position lives inside the save.
+(Build-phase: confirm the interface exposes tile positions.)
+Never-used empty tiles are excluded (zero impact).
+3. Take control: lock user input; show a non-blocking progress panel.
+Hold focus if needed (focus-loss sim behaviour is an open question - audio cuts on tab-out, so sim continuation must be verified in build).
+4. For Z passes (default >= 2), over active tiles in the chosen fixed order, for each tile:
+   a.
+Load the tile.
+   b.
+Run at fast speed (if fast mode) until the in-game date advances by Y.
+      Y defaults ~1 year (commute/RCI needs years for substantial effects, D24);
+      user-adjustable, floor = one month-end (utility producer reconciliation).
+      A low Y acts as a fast "lite" utility-oriented pass; a high Y as a full commute resync.
+One knob spans both.
+   c.
+Drop to normal speed before saving (stability, a2c).
+   d.
+Save; exit to region.
+   e.
+Update a plain-text progress marker (tile list, current tile, pass,
+      started/finished flag).
+5. The tool is ORDER-BLIND by design: it does NOT track producers/consumers or dependency direction (rejected as scope, D17).
+The producer/consumer asymmetry (D13) and contention allocation (D26) are handled STATISTICALLY by running all tiles equally for Z passes - a tile left stale in pass 1 is reconciled in a later pass.
+No convergence detection (no reliable "stable" metric; the sim never fully settles, D16).
+This is why Z defaults to >= 2.
+6. On completion: release control, restore normal speed, return to region view, mark the progress file "finished", and show a terminal pop-up (human notification only, not load-bearing).

+Crash handling: on launch, if a progress marker exists without "finished", a prior run was interrupted. v1: detect-and-warn (point the user to their backup;
+offer restart). v2: resume from the last completed tile.
+Scope is small - a plain-text file, no database.

+End position: wherever the run lands, or region view.
+No special handling.